-This fabulous fiber rich soup is my very favorite split pea soup!
+This fabulous, fiber rich soup is my very favorite split pea soup!
 It’s chock full of healthful ingredients such as green peas, pearl barley, carrots and onions.
 To keep it skinny, I’m using lean chunks of ham but adding them after the soup is cooked.
 This popular soup is usually cooked with a fatty ham hock in it.
 Leave the ham out all together and this water based soup makes a wonderful vegetarian soup!
-The skinny for a very filling 1 cup serving, 328 calories, 2 grams of fat, 9 grams of fiber and 8 Weight Watchers POINTS PLUS.
+Each very filling 1 cup serving has 328 calories, 2 grams of fat, 9 grams of fiber and 8 Weight Watchers POINTS PLUS.

 Prep Time: 15 minutes